Leopard geckos have become my favorite of all lizard pets, mainly because of the many varied colors (known as morphs).

 Leopard geckos can be similar to dogs in their habits, meaning that they are used to a certain spot in their vivarium.
-So study their environment carefully and see if anything has been changed.
+So, start by studying their environment carefully and seeing if anything has been changed.

 Did You Clean or Change the Vivarium?

-For example, did someone else clean the vivarium and therefore might have changed the scent by using a different cleaning product, or perhaps they were wearing a particularly strong perfume that day?
+Did someone else clean the vivarium and therefore changed the scent by using a different cleaning product, or perhaps they were wearing a particularly strong perfume that day?
 Have things been moved around a lot?
-If so, then it might take them a few days to find their pooping place again.
-Ensure too that they were not housed in sand for any time.
+If so, then it might take your gecko a few days to find their pooping place again.
+Ensure, too, that they were not housed in sand for any amount of time.

-Check the environment: are the heat settings correct, is he not being stressed by a family pet or an overly friendly child.
+Check the environment: Are the heat settings correct?
+If your gecko being stressed by a family pet or an overly friendly child?

 How to Get Your Leopard Gecko to Poop

-- Try hand feeding him.
-Don't force feed him unless you are experienced.
-This is best left to a vet and only after the vet has identified the underlying cause
+- Hand-Feed: Try hand-feeding him.
+Don't force-feed him unless you are experienced.
+This is best left to a vet—and only after the vet has identified the underlying cause

-- Try different suitable food like waxworms (cut into bits and see if he will lick it off your finger, at least that will show if he still has an interest in food).
-Be careful that there's nothing hard (eg the hard shell of a mealworm) in his food
+- Offer New Foods: Try different suitable food like waxworms.
+Cut them into bits and see if he will lick them off your finger—at least that will show if he still has an interest in food.
+Be careful that there's nothing hard (like the hard shell of a mealworm) in his food

-- Dehydration is a common and likely problem, feed him with a syringe
+- Provide Water: Dehydration is a common and likely problem.
+Feed him with a syringe.

-- Take a bit of poop from another gecko, wrap it up in a paper towel and put it in a section of the vivarium
+- Encourage Pooping: Take a bit of poop from another gecko, wrap it up in a paper towel, and put it in a section of the vivarium.

-- Check the temperature and up to around 90 degrees if it isn't already.
+- Monitor Temperatures: Check the temperature and raise it up to around 90 degrees if it isn't already.
 Belly heat aids digestion.
-Always use a thermometer to be sure
+Always use a thermometer to be sure.

-- Minimize any stress.
-Usually your leopard gecko will prefer the dark and not being handled too much.
+- Minimize Stress: Your leopard gecko will prefer the dark and not being handled too much.